tsuru/tsuru/docs/apps/quickstart.rst

 Building your app in tsuru
 ++++++++++++++++++++++++++

-Tsuru is an open source polyglot cloud application platform.
-With Tsuru, you don't need to think about servers at all.
+tsuru is an open source polyglot cloud application platform.
+With tsuru, you don't need to think about servers at all.
 You can write apps in the programming language of your choice, back it with add-on resources such as SQL and NoSQL databases, memcached, redis, and many others.
-You manage your app using the Tsuru command-line tool and you deploy code using the Git revision control system, all running on the Tsuru infrastructure.
+You manage your app using the tsuru command-line tool and you deploy code using the Git revision control system, all running on the tsuru infrastructure.

 Install the tsuru client
 ++++++++++++++++++++++++

-:doc:`Install the Tsuru client </install/client>` for your development platform.
+:doc:`Install the tsuru client </install/client>` for your development platform.

-The the Tsuru client is a command-line tool for creating and managing apps.
+The the tsuru client is a command-line tool for creating and managing apps.
 Check out the :doc:`CLI usage guide </apps/client/usage>` to learn more.

 Sign up